 Where forgiveness fits into all of these numbers is through recalculation.
 With the Offer in Compromise, you can have the IRS reassess your tax liability and show additional expenses, which may or may not reduce your tax liability.
 The Offer in Compromise allows you to correct for spontaneous increases in pay, such as from periods of overtime that are not continuous, or from underreported income.

 States also offer tax forgiveness based on personal income standards.
 These standards vary from state to state.
-For example, in Pennsylvania, a single person who makes less than $6,500 per year may qualify to have 100 percent of their state tax debt forgiven.
+For example, in Pennsylvania, a single person who makes less than $6,500 per year may qualify to have 100 percent of their state back taxes forgiven.
 This can be done in the form of tax credits or exemptions.
 Much like with federal taxes, state taxes also take family size into consideration.

 Sometimes IRS forms can feel a bit like alphabet soup.
 There are letters and numbers flying around everywhere, and beyond the 1040 form, most of us don’t know what they’re for.
 Here are a few essential forms that you should know about, especially if you are looking for tax forgiveness.
 Tax forgiveness is never an easy process, and it can seem daunting and confusing.
-If you feel overwhelmed, seek help from a tax relief firm to guide you.
+If you feel overwhelmed, seek help from a back tax assistance firm to guide you.

 The 1040 form is the primary tax form we see every year.
 The numbers on this form come directly from the Form W-2 you get from your employer.
 The form lines are numbered, and the instructions for calculations are laid out on the form.
 Be careful with this form, because under- or over-reporting your income can lead to severe problems.
 The additional forms (called schedules) are for things like itemized deductions or various tax credits.